kyptov/asciiss/README.md

 The following directories should be in asciirocks: assets, css, fileuploader, images, music, scripts as well as the following .php files: create_default.php, export.php, subs.php, upload.php and the following .html file: index.html.

-When you call the application, you will get asked for your username.
-You will be able to create own rooms and join them.
-You will also be able to chat privately with other users.
+When you call the application, you will get to see a HTML5 canvas with Ascii characters on the screen, which were positioned and formatted using stylesheet commands.